‹ Back to The Vine

 • Tax returns: Lenders will require you to show personal and business income tax returns over the last three years.

 Once you’ve prepared all your documents, complete the lender’s application online (or in person if no online option is available).
 Some lenders conduct a hard credit inquiry that could briefly affect your credit score.
+Many online lenders can also verify your financial information digitally by letting you link your business bank account, which can speed up approval and reduce the paperwork you need to upload.

 4. Review the offer and negotiate terms